roovyshapiro/Buggify/README.md

 >pyinstaller Buggify.py --onefile
 ~~~~
 #### Double-Click
 The easiest method is to simply download Buggify.exe and double click it.
 You will be prompted to select a file.
-Assuming we select testfile.py, two files will be automatically generated:
-- testfileBUGGIFIED.py -> _The version of the file with all the bugs added to it._
-- testfileBUG-ANSWERKEY.py.txt -> _The answer key which contains a Diff between the two files showing what has changed._
+It will automatically ouput the buggified version (with a default of 20 bugs applied) and the answer key.

 #### Command Line - Windows
 By default, Buggify.exe runs with 20 bugs.
 If you'd like to add more you should run Buggify.exe from the command line.